One evening in November 1967, I got a phone call from my friend Billie Blake.

 Then the Saturday came when I was to make my first appearance as a staff dancer on The Varsity Show at the 32nd and Spenard KTVA Ch 11 Studio.

 We arrived on time and went into the Ladies room/dressing room and fixed our hair and put on our wardrobe.

-I remember walking down the hall with Billie and then walking into the studio and seeing the hosts podium and the boxes we were to dance on and the studio lights.
-I recognized my friends from East High and they seemed surprised to see me walk onto the set and step up onto one of the dancer's box.
+I remember walking down the hall with Billie and then walking into the studio and seeing the host's podium and the boxes we were to dance on and the studio lights.
+I recognized my friends from East High, and they seemed surprised to see me walk onto the set and step up onto one of the dancer's boxes.

-I remember when the hosts, Mike Ray and Roger Latham introduced our song.
-Billie was on her box and we started to dance, then the studio audience came out on the dance floor.
-I could see the lights and the cameras and the microphone boom operator and there I was dancing on live TV.
+When the hosts, Mike Ray and Roger Latham, introduced our song.
+Billie was on her box, and we started to dance, then the studio audience came out on the dance floor.
+I could see the lights and the cameras and the microphone boom operator, and there I was dancing on live TV.

 I did audition again in 1968 and continued as a staff dancer on The Varsity Show until I graduated from high school in 1970.

 Being on The Varsity Show was an experience that has helped me throughout my whole life.

 Now check out Mary dancing on The Varsity Show

 With a foreword by Ron Moore, you'll love this look back at Anchorage's live teen TV dance show.